WWCM2000/WWCM2000/README.md

 - 👋 Hi, I’m Chanaka Madhuranga
 - 👀 I’m interested in Programming and Designing
-- 🌱 I’m currently learning Vue and Java
+- 🌱 I’m undergraduate student in OUSL

 <!---